ionic-team/ionic-site/_posts/2015-03-17-invite-a-friend.markdown

 published: true
 ---

-One of the biggest requests for Ionic View and ionic.io is inviting co-workers, friends, and customers to preview and test your app.
-This makes a great beta-testing experience that is quite a bit easier to use than TestFlight, etc.
+One of the biggest requests for Ionic View and ionic.io is to be able to invite co-workers, friends, and customers to preview and test your app.
+This creates a great beta-testing experience that is quite a bit easier to use than TestFlight, etc.

-Now you can invite anyone to your app with a new feature of the Ionic CLI.
+Now, you can invite anyone to view and test your app with a new feature of the Ionic CLI.
 Just run:

 ```bash
 $ ionic share EMAIL
 ```

-To share the current app with the person at that email.
+to share the current app with the person at that email address.

-To use this, make sure to update to the newest version of Ionic CLI and upload your app to ionic.io:
+To use this new feature, make sure to update to the newest version of Ionic CLI and upload your app to ionic.io:

 ```bash
 $ ionic login